seven-technologies-cloud/pythonrest/README.md

 - config
 - app.py
 This allows you to make customizations or enhancements on your generated API and new upgrades will only affect CRUD API feature folders
-## ⚠️ Disclaimer
-Keep in mind that the provided folder will have all of its files deleted before generating the API, except when a PythonREST project is already in place

 #### --use-pascal-case:
 This option creates the Python Domain Classes with PascalCase pattern for their names, if this option is provided as